faiqraedaya/ThermoProp/README.md

 - `test_app.py` — Test script for verifying installation and UI

 ## License
-This project is © 2025 Faiq Raedaya.
-All rights reserved.
+This project is provided under the MIT License.
-For academic or non-commercial use, please contact the author for permission.

 ## Acknowledgments
 - [CoolProp](http://www.coolprop.org/) for thermophysical property calculations.